cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Colorpoint_Troubleshooting/README.md

 This subfolder contains some information moved from the [Health_Trait_Markers](https://github.com/cwarden45/Bastu_Cat_Genome/edit/master/Basepaws_Notes/Health_Trait_Markers) folder, along with some additional informaiton.

-As still presented in that location, this is what I can see using information from Wisdom Panel as well as the RefSeq annotations from other species:
+As still presented in that original location, this is what I can see using information from Wisdom Panel as well as the RefSeq annotations from other species:

 ![Possible UCSC TYR footprint](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/Basepaws_Notes/Health_Trait_Markers/UCSC-TYR.PNG "Possible UCSC TYR footprint")